Richard Proenneke: Early life

-Proenneke's father, William Christian Proenneke (1880–1972), served in World War I, and made his living as a house painter, carpenter and well driller.
+Proenneke descended from a family of German immigrants.
+His father, William Christian Proenneke (1880–1972), served in World War I, and made his living as a house painter, carpenter and well driller.
 His mother, Laura (née Bonn) (1884–1966) was a homemaker and gardener.
 His parents married in December 1909 and had three daughters and four sons: Robert, Helen, Lorene, Richard (Dick), Florence, Paul, and Raymond (Jake).
-The year of Proenneke's birth is often given as 1917, but social security and census records note Richard Louis Proenneke was born in Primrose, Harrison Township, Lee County, Iowa, on May 4, 1916.
+The year of Proenneke's birth is often mistakenly given as 1917, but social security and census records note Richard Louis Proenneke was born in Primrose, Harrison Township, Lee County, Iowa, on May 4, 1916.

 Proenneke completed primary school in Primrose, but left high school after two years because he did not enjoy it.
 Until 1939, he worked in proximity to Primrose driving tractors, working with farm equipment, and doing typical chores Iowa family farms required at the time.
 He also admired motorcycles and obtained a Harley Davidson as a teen.